crate/cloud-howtos/docs/snapshot.rst

 CrateDB Cloud's backup policy
 =============================

 CrateDB Cloud takes *hourly snapshots* which are kept for *14 days*.
-After that time snapshots will be deleted.

 .. _snapshot-restore: